 The Lowdown on Food Allergies

-Food allergies are on the rise for some unknown reason, but it’s not as scary as you’ve [perhaps] been led to believe.
-(The American Academy of Allergy, Asthma, and Immunology (AAAAI) reports that 6 percent of children age 0-2 have a food allergy and 9 percent of children 3-5 years old have a food allergy.)
+Food allergies are on the rise: The American Academy of Allergy, Asthma, and Immunology (AAAAI) reports that 6 percent of children age 0-2 have a food allergy and 9 percent of children 3-5 years old have a food allergy.

 The vast majority of food allergies are triggered by one of “the big eight”: milk, eggs, soy, peanuts, tree nuts, fish, shellfish, and wheat.

-While many pediatricians and allergists still recommend waiting to introduce these foods for 1-3 years, especially for those from “high risk” allergy families, recent studies have shown that waiting to introduce these foods to babies has NOT been proven to make any difference in preventing allergies to these foods.
-In fact, the most up-to-date research shows just the opposite: early introduction of the most common “allergy foods” probably decreases a child’s chances of developing food allergies.
+It USED TO BE that pediatricians and allergists would recommend waiting to introduce these foods for 1-3 years, but recent studies have shown that waiting to introduce these foods to babies has NOT been proven to make any difference in preventing allergies to these foods.
+In fact, the most up-to-date research and professional recommendations show just the opposite: early introduction of the most common “allergy foods” decreases a child’s chances of developing food allergies.
 Go figure.

 A note in closing: